cdworschak/dolmenwood/README.md

 After some more trekking they come across the hamlet of Galblight on the High Road and they decide to spend the night in the Inn, a repurposed gaol.
 At night they see Shorthorns knockin on doors, seemingly moving with their eyes closed.

-The next morning the inn keeper does not wanto to discuss it and asks them to speak to the garrisonCaptain instead.
+The next morning the inn keeper does not wanto to discuss it and asks them to speak to the garrison Captain instead.
 They prepare to continue on furthe north east.

 ## session 7